 - Home to Centennial Campus

 North Carolina State University’s Centennial Campus is also seen as a model research park-though for a different reason than the RTP.
 Centennial Campus is all about interaction and partnerships.
 In fact, companies located in this research park must have some type of partnership with the university.
 These partnerships range from student internships and co-ops to formal research agreements between industry and faculty.

 UNC is consistently ranked among the top universities in the country.
-For example, UNC was ranked 5th best public university in U.S. News & World Report’s 2013 “Best Colleges” guidebook for the 12th consecutive year.
-In addition, several of UNC’s graduate programs are highly ranked nationally including its medical school (ranked #21), business school (ranked #19), law school (ranked #38), and its school of education (ranked #34).
+In 2015, U.S. News & World Report ranked UNC Chapel Hill 5th among the top public colleges and universities in the United States.Many of UNC Chapel Hill’s professional schools have achieved high rankings in publications such as Forbes magazine, as well as annual U.S. News & World Report surveys.
 UNC currently offers 77 bachelor’s, 109 master’s, and 66 doctorate programs in a variety of academic areas including business, dentistry, education, law, medicine, nursing, public health and social work, among others.